Skip to content

 Connection Strings

 The ConnectionStrings section defines named database connections.
-The Default connection is used automatically when no specific connection is specified.
+The first available connection is used automatically when no specific connection is specified.

 json